Webhooks

 Retry Behaviour

-If your webhook endpoint does not respond with a success status code (2XX), we retry the request to ensure every message will be delivered.
+If your webhook endpoint does not respond with a success status code (2XX), we retry the request to ensure every message is delivered.

-Webhooks are retried until they are successfully delivered – with an exponential backoff to avoid overwhelming your webhook endpoint (also known as the “thundering herd problem”).
-The delay is capped at 24 hours from the 5th retry attempt onwards.
+Retries use an exponential backoff to avoid overwhelming your endpoint (the thundering herd problem).
+The delay is capped at 24 hours from the 5th retry onwards.

 Retry attempt